 - Graduation from US/ Canada medical School.

-- A score of 220 and above on the first attempt of the USMLE I and USMLE II.
-Pass on first attempt of the USMLE Step 2 CK exam.
+- Pass on first attempt of the USMLE Step 1 and Step 2 CK exam.

 - Valid ECFMG certificate by the NRMP match date.

 - Graduation from medical school in the past 5 years.

 If you are graduating or have graduated from a U.S. Medical School, you must contact your medical school’s student affairs office or other designated dean’s office.
 Your dean’s office will provide you with the information and the software for ERAS.
 The ERAS Web Site can be located at https://www.aamc.org/services/eras/

 If you are a Canadian Medical Student, please contact the Canadian Resident Matching Service, 151 Slater Street, Suite 802, Ottawa, Ontario, K1P-5H3 Canada, or call (613) 237-0075 for ERAS processing information.

 If you are a graduate of a foreign medical school interested in applying to this program you must contact the Educational Commission for Foreign Medical Graduates (ECFMG) for application materials and eligibility requirements.
 Write to: ECFMG-ERAS Program, P.O. box 13467, Philadelphia, PA 19104-3467, U.S.A., or visit: www.ecfmg.org

 Applicants are screened based on their USMLE scores, letters of recommendation and personal statement.
 Prior experience in the USA is not required.